Return to Index

 What you eat during your pregnancy has a direct effect on the growth and development of your baby.
 It is important to eat a well-balanced diet that includes lean meats or meat alternatives, whole grains, low-fat dairy products, and plenty of fruits and vegetables.
 In addition to increasing your consumption of healthy foods, there are certain foods you need to limit or avoid.
 Some foods contain substances that can affect your baby’s development, while others put you at risk of developing an infection that can be passed to your baby.

 Fish and Shellfish

-- Do not fish that contain high levels of mercury, including swordfish, shark, king mackerel, and tilefish.
+- Do not eat fish that contain high levels of mercury, including swordfish, shark, king mackerel, and tilefish.

 - Eat up to 12 ounces (340 grams) of fish containing low levels of mercury per week.
 Fish containing low levels of mercury include shrimp, canned light tuna, salmon, pollock, and catfish.
-Because white tuna and tuna steak contain higher levels of mercury, women are advised to eat no more than six ounces of these fish per week.
+Because white tuna and tuna steak contain higher levels of mercury, women are advised to eat no more than 6 ounces of these fish per week.